djalbat/necessary/README.md

   }
 });
 ```
-Note that the `headerst` argument is not optional.
-There does not necessarily have to be a `content-type` header, of course, although in the vast majority of cases the `accept` header should be set.
+Note that the `headers` argument is not optional this time.

 ## Shell utilities